 Professor and Chair, Division of Gastroenterology, Hepatology and Nutrition, VCU; Chairman, NIH NASH Research Network.

-President, BRG LLC; VP Global Pricing, Reimbursement and Health Economics, Synageva BioPharma; Head of Pricing, Amgen; Senior Economist, RAND.
+President, BRG LLC; former VP Global Pricing, Reimbursement and Health Economics, Synageva BioPharma; Head of Pricing, Amgen; Senior Economist, RAND.

-CEO of Life Biosciences; Vice Chairman of PepsiCo, Inc.; President, Takeda Global Research and Development Center; Royal College of Physicians, London; American College of Endocrinology
+CEO of Life Biosciences; former Vice Chairman of PepsiCo, Inc.; President, Takeda Global Research and Development Center; Royal College of Physicians, London; American College of Endocrinology

 Every day, we are working toward discovering new therapies to treat diseases and make a difference in people’s lives.